vegaprotocol/specs/specs/0000-mm-mechanics.md

 ***Case:*** `proposed-commitment-variation >= 0`
 A market maker can always increase their commitment amount as long as they have sufficient collateral in the settlement asset of the market to meet the new commitment amount and cover the margins required.

-If they do not have sufficient collateral:
+If they do not have sufficient collateral the transaction is rejected in entirety.
+This means that any data from the fees or orders are not applied.
-    - [ ] the previous market making commitment is retained
-    - [ ] any other details contained within the new transaction is ignored by the network, i.e.
-        - [ ] the new fee bid is ignored
-        - [ ] the new market maker orders are ignored

 **DECREASING COMMITMENT**